-Revision surgery is a second bariatric procedure performed after an original procedure has not performed as well as expected.
+Obesity Surgery Revision is a second bariatric procedure performed after an original procedure has not achieved the weight loss expected.

 The need for a bariatric surgery revision occurs for many reasons.
-Inadequate weight loss from bariatric surgery because of a complication or your body adapting to surgical changes is the most common.
+The most common reason is inadequate weight loss from bariatric surgery due to a complication or the body’s adaptation to surgical changes.

 Dr. Bagnato may consider revision surgery for bariatric patients for the following reasons: